marorv/translate/README.md

 1:  This program will be given a word to translate to English, and a language to translate from.
 It will use en.wiktionary.org's sites.

-I.e.: "translate chat French" should print
+E.g.: "translate chat French" should print

 "chien m (plural chiens, feminine chienne)